 “Security Breach” has the meaning set out In paragraph 4(d)(Iii) of Schedule 2.

 “Selected Carrier” means the third party carrier engaged by Slerp on behalf of the Partner for the purpose of fulfilling a Delivery Request as notified by Slerp to the Partner from time to time.

-“Slerp” means the entity identified as Slerp in the Order Form.
+“Slerp” means the entity identified as Slerp in the Partner Agreement.

 “Slerp Platform Data” means all data generated or transmitted by or through the Platform or otherwise relating to the Platform but does not include any Request Personal Data.

 “Slerp Platform Documentation” means the documentation and associated materials relating to the use of the Platform as provided by Slerp to the Partner and as updated by Slerp from time to time.